Kindness in Leadership: The Executive’s Guide

 Whether you are the giver, receiver, or observer, kindness simply has a way of making us feel better.
 Research shows that “even the act of imagining compassion and kindness” creates a positive effect in our brains.

 With so many opportunities for kindness to be given, received, and even imagined, it seems that kindness would be the experience of many.
 Yet, as much as kindness matters, as leaders who are human, hard days and difficult decisions might create barriers to showing kindness to others and, oftentimes, ourselves.
 How often has stress dictated responses you wish you could go back and change the next day or even moments later?
 The good news is that because kindness is such a powerful expression, it is never too late to be kind.
-There is always a time and place for it.
+There is always a time and place for it and it’s one of the keys to improving company culture.

 Years ago, I was at a networking event.
 There was a man standing off to the side, not talking with anyone.
 I went over to him and started a conversation, learning that his brother had died the day before and that he had come to the event because he was lonely and sad.
 He needed to be around people.
 Though he may not have known it at the time, he needed kindness.